contact sales: (855) FLUENT-8or(855) 358-3688

 Data Updates

 Want always to have the latest information?
 Surely you want, and Power BI can provide you with this opportunity.
-Using the connection information (which, as we already said, are included in the data set along with the indication of the data source), Power BI connects to the necessary data, checks them for changes, updates its data set and, at the same time, everything related to this set (reports, visualizations, etc.).
+Using the connection information (which, as we already said, is included in the data set along with the indication of the data source), Power BI connects to the necessary data, checks them for changes, updates its data set, and, at the same time, everything related to this set (reports, visualizations, etc.).

 Data Types

 • Power BI can connect to both local databases and those in the cloud.
-At the same time connections to cloud storage are dynamic, i.e., each time you, for example, create a visualization in a report, Power BI requests the data set.
+At the same time, connections to cloud storage are dynamic, i.e., each time you, for example, create a visualization in a report, Power BI requests the data set.
 To connect to local databases, you need a corporate Power BI gateway.
 To set it up, you need to contact your local administrator or, again, contact your consultant for help.
 Currently, Power BI Desktop provides connectivity to the following databases: SQL Server, Access, SQL Server Analysis Services, Oracle, IBM DB2, MySQL, PostgreSQL, Sybase, Teradata, and SAP HANA.

 Better, Faster, Stronger with Custom-Made Solutions